loadedsith/DocularTextMateBundle/README.md

       * @description This function rules!
       *
       */

 There are various tab stops here, at first you'll have a choice of `function` or `overview`, stop 2 is myModule and stop 3 is myFunction.
 Stop 4, the final stop, is the description.

-Feel free to create pull requests for new features.